sobhy0101/fullstack-path-scrimba/courses/07-essential-javaScript/solo-project-food-ordering-app/initial-prompt.md

 ---

+Note: Remember to break down the project into smaller tasks and tackle them one at a time.
+This will make the project more manageable and help you stay organized.
+Also, please retain from using a semi-colon (;) in your JavaScript code as part of the project constraints.

 If you have any questions or need further clarification, feel free to reach out to your instructor.
 Good luck to us both and happy coding!